DariHernandez/extractor_phone_email/README.md

 # Extractor_phone_email
-Extract return from text or clipboard emails and phone numbers
+Get from text or clipboard emails and phone numbers

 ## Install